1 855 724-2268 Book an appointment online

 Quelles sont les différences entre la faillite et la proposition de consommateur ?
 6

-Bankruptcy and a consumer proposal are two legal options to settle your debts.
-What are they?
-What’s the difference between them?
-We provide the answers so you can get a better picture.
+Bankruptcy and a consumer proposal are both solutions to settle your debts.
+What exactly do they involve?
+How are they different?
+The explanations below can help you get a better picture.

 In short